Identify | Disrupt |

 -

-The Program is open to any individual aged 18 years or over who can satisfy the identity verification and AML/CTF due diligence requirements.
+The Program is open to any individual aged 18 years or over who can satisfy identity verification process requirements.
 This includes citizens, cybersecurity professionals, ethical hackers, and industry insiders worldwide.

 The following individuals are NOT eligible:

-Employees, officers, directors, or contractors of CSI, Fortinet, or any Program partner (including immediate family members).
+Employees, officers, directors, or contractors of CSI, Fortinet, the Sponsoring Partner(s) or any Program Partner (including immediate family members).

 Individuals subject to current law enforcement investigations, sanctions, or government watchlists.

-Individuals who obtained the information through participation in or facilitation of the cybercrime being reported.
+Individuals who obtained the information through participation in, facilitation of, accessory to or conspiracy to commit the cybercrime being reported.

-Law enforcement officers or government officials who obtained the information in their official capacity.
+Law enforcement officers, government officials or intelligence community members who obtained the information in their official capacity.

-Minors (persons under the age of 18 years).
+Minors (individuals under the age of 18 years).

 Q: Can I submit a tip anonymously?